 - Interview patients or patients’ family members.

-- Perform physical examinations1 of patients in the presence of the supervising physician with the exception of sensitive examinations.
+- Perform limited physical examinations of patients in the presence of the supervising physician with the exception of sensitive examinations.

 - Assist the supervising physician in the performance of medical procedures.

 3.5 Supervising physicians must not permit observers to: